Norman Kwong

-Norman Lim Kwong CM AOE (born Kwong Lim Yew; 林佐民; October 24, 1929 – September 3, 2016) was a Canadian football player who played for the Calgary Stampeders and Edmonton Eskimos of the Canadian Football League (CFL).
-He was also an active businessman and politician being part owner of the Calgary Flames and serving as the 16th Lieutenant Governor of Alberta from January 2005 to May 2010.
+Norman Lim Kwong CM AOE (born Kwong Lim Yew; 林佐民; October 24, 1929 – September 3, 2016) was a Canadian professional football player who played for the Calgary Stampeders and Edmonton Eskimos of the Canadian Football League (CFL).
+He was also an active businessman and politician being part owner of the Calgary Flames and serving as the 16th lieutenant governor of Alberta from January 2005 to May 2010.

-The son of Chinese immigrants from Taishan, Guangdong, Kwong was the first Canadian professional gridiron football player of Chinese heritage.
-In addition, Kwong was also the first person of Chinese heritage to serve as lieutenant-governor of Alberta.
+The son of Chinese immigrants from Taishan, Guangdong, Kwong was the first Canadian professional football player of Chinese heritage.
+In addition, Kwong was also the first person of Chinese heritage to serve as lieutenant governor of Alberta.
 As a former vice-regal representative of Alberta, he was styled "The Honourable" for life.
 Kwong was the third Canadian of Chinese heritage to be appointed as a vice-regal in Canada, after David Lam and Adrienne Clarkson.

+Kwong's life and legacy are the focus of a Heritage Minute short film, made in Calgary in late 2023, and released on February 13, 2024.

 Early life

-Kwong was born in Calgary, Alberta on October 24, 1929, to a Chinese immigrant family.
+Kwong was born to a Chinese immigrant family in Calgary, Alberta, on October 24, 1929.
 His father, Charles Lim Kwong, immigrated to Canada in 1907 and had to pay the head tax, and his mother, Lily Lee, immigrated with her family in 1912.
 Their marriage was arranged by their parents.
-They lived in British Columbia at first, but moved to Calgary because anti-Chinese discrimination was less severe there, and Charles was able to open his own business, the Riverside Cash and Carry Store.
+They lived in British Columbia at first.
+Still, they moved to Calgary because anti-Chinese discrimination was less severe there, and Charles could open his own business, the Riverside Cash and Carry Store.
 Norman (Lim Kwong Yew) was the fifth of six siblings.
 They were lucky to have both parents in Canada, as family reunion was restricted at the time for Chinese Canadians and many children grew up with one parent.